Last Updated on April 19, 2023 by Chris

-Please note: As an Amazon Associate I earn from qualifying purchases, so if you decide to buy anything through any of the links on this page, I’ll get a commission at no extra cost to you.
+Please note: As an Amazon Associate I earn from qualifying purchases, so if you decide to buy anything through any of their links, I’ll get a commission at no extra cost to you.
 I may also earn from other links on this page too.
 If you do make a purchase, then thanks so much!

 Courtney Barnett is an Australian lefty indie/alternative singer-songwriter from Sydney, New South Wales, who’s been making music since 2009.